 Your home’s hot water heater is a sturdy appliance, but that doesn’t mean it’s maintenance-free.
 With proper care, you can significantly extend the lifespan of your water heater and reduce repair costs down the road.

-We’ll explain each task in clear, step-by-step detail so you can easily incorporate them into your home maintenance routine.
+We’ll explain each task in precise, step-by-step detail so you can easily incorporate them into your home maintenance routine.
 The time spent on upkeep is minor compared to the money you’ll save.
 Let’s get started improving the efficiency and longevity of your hot water heater.

 How to Maintain Your Hot Water System